brurucy/shapiro/README.md

 # Shapiro

-Shapiro is a datalog toolbox and zoo.
+Shapiro is a zoo of datalog interpreters, alongside a relational engine.

-Here you can find, at the moment, **two** simple in-memory query engines that support materialized recursive queries.
+Here you can find, at the moment, **three** simple in-memory interpreters that support recursive queries.

 1. [x] A datalog and relational algebra engine that relies on an ordered(not necessarily sorted) container for storage and sorted sets as indexes - Simple Datalog